aweijnitz/ABTestServer.js/README.md

 A/B Test Server
 ==============

 This is a server that keeps track of AB tests.
-Clients communicate over a REST based API.
+Clients communicate over a REST style API.
 It is written in Node.js, using Express4.

 Build status: [![Build Status](https://travis-ci.org/aweijnitz/ABTestServer.js.png)](https://travis-ci.org/aweijnitz/ABTestServer.js)